augustelofsson/TextAnalyzerAPI/README.md

-# Simple text-analyze API built on .NET
+# Simple text-analyze REST API built on .NET

+An API that takes a textinput and returns the top 10 words that occurs in the text and how many times the word occurs.
 ## Prerequisites

 In order to build this project you'll need .NET 5.0 SDK installed: